jitendrakyadav/pgmsolutions/readme.txt

 8. Even if you delete master branch it will not affect in any form to the newly created branch from master.

 9. A branch consists of a no. of commits.
 But when you use "git log" to view current branch commits, It shows not only current branch commits but also it's parent branches commits as well (till "master" branch).
 10. "master" branch is the base/top-most-parent branch of all branches available in the repository.
+11. To have more clarity on git branches and their commits flow, look into git_branches_and_their_commits_flow.pdf.

 /*** Find the git commits, that introduced a string or removed the string in current branch ***/ git log -S "Hello World!"